Melissa Auf der Maur: Early life

 Auf der Maur was born in Montreal, Quebec, to journalist and politician Nick Auf der Maur and journalist and literary translator Linda Gaboriau.
 Auf der Maur's father's family was Swiss-German and her mother's was mixed European-American.
 Gaboriau was born in Boston, Massachusetts, in the United States.
 As a result, she holds dual Canadian–American citizenship.
-Auf der Maur's surname translates to English as "on the wall", as "maur" was derived from the German word for "wall" (die Mauer).
+Auf der Maur's surname translates to English as "on the wall", as "maur" is German for "wall" (die Mauer).
 She has stated that her grandmother, Theresia Schaelin-Auf der Maur, was "always pounding my heritage down my throat—reminding me that I'm the last one in North America to further the name".

 Auf der Maur did not meet her father until she was three years old.
 Gaboriau called Nick Auf der Maur after her daughter began questioning her about her father's identity.
 Reflecting on the encounter, Auf der Maur said "[my father] realised my mother Linda was the love of his life because she'd offered the gift of this child without any demands.
 He fell madly in love with her [and] pursued her for two years".
-Auf der Maur and Gaboriau married in 1978 when Melissa was six years old.
+Nick Auf der Maur and Gaboriau married in 1978 when Melissa was six years old.
 The couple divorced in 1979 after which Auf der Maur traveled worldwide with her mother.
 A portion of Auf der Maur's childhood was spent living in "a circus caravan in Wales, a red post-office box truck in Morocco, and a hut in Kenya" with her mother.
 During her time in Kenya, she contracted three bouts of malaria and returned to Montreal.

 In Montreal, Auf der Maur attended the Fine Arts Core Education (FACE) School and Moving in New Directions (MIND) High School—both of which are schools of alternative education.
 At FACE, she was a member of the classical choir and at MIND, she was "part of the small English elite", where she formed friendships with Leonard Cohen's daughter Lorca and Rufus Wainwright.
-At school, she became interested in photography and subsequently attended Concordia University, from which she majored in photography in 1994.
+At school, she became interested in photography and subsequently attended Concordia University, where she majored in photography in 1994.
 At Concordia at age 19, Auf der Maur began working part-time as a DJ at Bifteck, a well-known rock club, where she met several musicians including Steve Durand.